Carrickfergus: Middle Ages

+Early modern era

 The Battle of Carrickfergus, part of the Nine Years War, took place in and around the town in November 1597.
 It was fought between the crown forces of Queen Elizabeth I and the Scots clan of MacDonnell, and resulted in a defeat for the English.
 A contemporary Elizabethan illustration of Carrickfergus shows ten tower-houses, as well as terraces of single-storey houses, some detached cottages and 70 or more Irish beehive-type huts in the town.

 Sir Arthur Chichester was appointed by the Earl of Essex to govern the castle and town in 1599 and was responsible for the plantation of English and Scottish peoples in the town, as well as the building of the town wall.

+In 1642, during the Irish Confederate Wars the Presbytery of Carrickfergus, the first in Ireland, was set up by chaplains with the Covenanter Army in Ireland.

 Nevertheless, the decaying castle withstood several days of siege by the forces of William of Orange in 1689, before surrendering on 28 August.
 William himself subsequently landed at Carrickfergus on 14 June 1690.

 During the Seven Years' War, in February 1760, the whole town was briefly captured and held to ransom by French troops landed from Francois Thurot's naval squadron, after the defenders ran out of ammunition.
 In 1711 Carrickfergus was the scene of the last witchcraft trial in Ireland.
 Eight women were charged with bewitching a young girl, and were convicted, despite a strong indication from one of the judges that the jury should acquit.
 They were sentenced to a year in prison and four sessions in the pillory.

 In April 1778, during the American War of Independence, John Paul Jones, in command of the American ship Ranger, attempted to capture a British Royal Navy sloop of war, HMS Drake, moored at Carrickfergus.
-Having failed, he returned a few days later and challenged Drake to a fight out in the North Channel which the Americans won decisively."He Bought HMS Drake".
-Seacoast New Hampshire.
-2012.
-Retrieved 9 January 2012.
+Having failed, he returned a few days later and challenged Drake to a fight out in the North Channel which the Americans won decisively.

 During the 1790s there was considerable support in the Carrickfergus area for the United Irishmen.
 On 14 October 1797 William Orr was hanged in the town following what was widely regarded as a show trial held in Carrickfergus Courthouse (now the Town Hall) and in 1798 United Irish founder Henry Joy McCracken was captured on the outskirts of the town while trying to escape to America.